GeotrekCE/Geotrek-rando-v3/docs/installation.md

 - Go in the root folder of your Geotrek-rando-v3-installer and run the Docker container with launching `docker compose up -d`
 - Your Geotrek-rando is now available at the address of your server on 8080 port (e.g. http://myserver:8080)

 You can now serve what comes out of the default 8080 port.
-To configure NGINX, see below.
+To configure , see below.

 If you want to have logs directly in terminal you can just run `docker compose up`. `ctrl`+`c` will exit the command and stop the container.
 That's why `docker compose up -d` is used in production to run the service in the background.